 Different Routing Numbers for International Wire Transfers

-Wire transfers usually happen faster than other bank transactions.
-Because wire transfers are a top priority, they have separate routing numbers so they can be processed differently.
+Wire transfers are fast and secure.
+Because wire transfers are a top priority, they have separate routing numbers so financial institutions can process them differently.
 International wire transactions require SWIFT codes, which are international bank codes that identify particular banks worldwide.

 Know Your Routing Number

-As for how to find a Wells Fargo routing number, you can locate this information on checks, on the charts here or by calling the bank directly.
 Remember that the routing number on a check might be different from the one you’d use for a wire transfer.
-You might want to check with your financial institution before you engage in transactions that require accurate routing number information — if the sequence if off by a single digit, your money will go someplace else.
+You might want to check with your financial institution before you engage in transactions that require accurate routing number information — if the sequence is off by a single digit, your money will go someplace else.